 Step 2: The Ordinary Niacinamide 10% + Zinc 1% (~$6)

 Apply after cleansing as the first serum layer.
-Niacinamide at 10% reduces sebum production, minimizes pores, and addresses post-acne redness.
-Zinc adds mild antimicrobial support.
-At $6, this is the highest-value active in any skincare routine.
-Wear it every AM and PM under moisturizer.
+Niacinamide at 10% can help the T-zone look less oily, soften the look of pores, and support a more even-looking tone.
+At $6, this is one of the strongest-value active steps in an affordable drugstore routine.
+Wear it every AM and PM under moisturizer if your skin tolerates it.

 Check Price on Amazon